 Migration Case Study

-Migrating an Online Composite Store from Magento 1 to Magento 2 and Adding New Features
+Migrating a Composite Store from Magento 1 to Magento 2

 The client came to us with a goal to execute a Magento migration.
 At the time, Magento 1 was going to stop supporting their 1.9 version in a year.

 Another reason for the migration was the website performance and user experience.
 The Magento 2 migration was the most suitable solution for optimizing these issues, which completely covered the client’s business needs and saved money in the long run.

 Leave your contact details and we’ll get back to you as soon as possible

 - DevOps Engineer

 - 2 Front-End Developers

 As the Magento 1 and 2 platforms have considerable technological differences, migration basically means developing a website on the new platform from scratch.